risk-first/website/menagerie/Complexity-Risk.md

 Building a low-complexity first-time solution is often a waste:  In the first version, we're usually interested in reducing [Feature RIsk](Feature-Risk) as fast as possible.
 That is, putting working software in front of users to get [feedback](Meeting-Reality).
 We would rather carry [Complexity Risk](Complexity-Risk) than take on more attendant [Schedule Risk](Scarcity-Risk#schedule-risk).

-That is, a quick-and-dirty, over-complex implementation mitigates the same [Feature Risk](Feature-Risk) and allows you to [Meet Reality](Meeting-Reality) faster.
+So a quick-and-dirty, over-complex implementation mitigates the same [Feature Risk](Feature-Risk) and allows you to [Meet Reality](Meeting-Reality) faster.

 ![Complexity Risk and some mitigations](images/generated/risks/complexity/complexity-risk2.png)

-Having mitigated the [Feature Risk](Feature-Risk) this way, you are likely exposed to more [Complexity Risk](Complexity-Risk) than you necessarily need.
+But having mitigated the [Feature Risk](Feature-Risk) this way, you are likely exposed to more [Complexity Risk](Complexity-Risk) than you necessarily need.
 As the above diagram shows, one of the ways to mitigate [Complexity Risk](Complexity-Risk) is by [Refactoring](https://en.wikipedia.org/wiki/Code_refactoring) the software.
 That is, using the tools of abstraction and modularisation.

 ## Kitchen Analogy